 Treatment and Prevention

 We haven't yet found a way to kill the viruses that cause the common cold.
 Antibiotics are not effective against colds because colds are caused by viruses.
-Antibiotics are only helpful for bacterial infections, and they may be used for someone who develops a bacterial infection as a complication of a cold.
+Antibiotics are only helpful for bacterial infections.

 Since there's no cure, a combination of coping strategies and medication can at least improve symptoms and keep you more comfortable.